jamesraymusic/jamesraymusic.github.io/lyrics/marie.md

 And all it's splender
 And your kiss, your kiss
 So sweet and tender
-And the word, that you gonna surrender
+And the words, that you're gonna surrender
 To me
-my sweet Marie
+My sweet Marie

 [Chorus]
 _Marie, Marie, ..._